ntoll/ntoll.github.io/article/attention/index.md

 just play in a mechanical-yet-very-accurate manner, only paying attention to the formal and technical aspects of a piece.
-Yet this is clearly a diminished performance because of the absence of attention to expression, feeling or "ensemble" (the connection with other performers and the audience) ~ those aspects of performance that fall under the realm of musicianship.
+Yet this is clearly a diminished performance because of the absence of attention to expression, feeling or "ensemble" (the connection with other performers and the audience), those aspects of performance that fall under the realm of musicianship.
 The former attention to musical technique is only worthwhile if the latter attention to musicianship is present.
 To be a good musician you need to bring to bear many